 Proof: A basic solution corresponds to linearly independent columns.
 Recall that we can add an artificial variable to make the constraint matrix full rank.
 Clearly, the fictitious column we add is always in a basis for otherwise the original matrix is of full rank.
 So a basis can be characterized by n nodes and n-1 arcs.
-If we can show that there are no cycles, then we are done.
+If we can show that there are no cycles, then we are done, since an acyclic graph on n nodes and n-1 edges is a spanning tree.
 For the sake of contradiction, suppose there exists a cycle in the graph corresponding to a basis.
 Select some arc (i,j) in the cycle and orient the cycle in the direction of that arc.
 Then for each column in the basis associated with an arc in the cycle, assign a coefficient 1 if the arc is in the direction of the orientation of the cycle and -1 otherwise.
 Applying these coefficients to respective columns in the basis we find that the weighted sum of these columns is the zero vector.
 Thus the columns of the basis could not have been linearly independent.